-2.3 K41 Beyond Dimensional Analysis - Revisiting the Theory of Hydrodynamic Turbulence
+2.3 K41 Beyond Dimensional Analysis - Revisiting the Theory of Hydrodynamic Turbulence discuss related issues in particle dispersion, two-dimensional turbulence and turbulent pipe flows.

 We now turn to our second paradigm, namely Navier-Stokes turbulence, and the famous Kolmogorov cascade through the inertial range.
 This is the classic example of a system with dynamics controlled by a self-similar spectral flux.
 It constitutes the ideal complement to the TPM, in that it features the role of transfer, rather than emission and absorption.
 We also